jundalisay/superblist/content/en/research/leibniz/monadology/part-2.md

 31. Our reasonings are grounded on 2 great principles.

-- One is the principle of contradiction, by virtue of which we judge false anything which involves a contradiction, and true anything which is the opposite or contradictory of the false.
+- The principle of contradiction.

+This lets us judge as false anything which involves a contradiction, and true anything which is the opposite of the false.

 32. The other is the principle of sufficient reason